|Project Team||Design Architect：Jun Mitsui & Associates

 The new carpet for the exhibition area was custom made to match each of the different spaces, while the video gallery has an air of refinement and also adopts measures for infectious disease control, with the furniture selected and arranged to ensure appropriate space among visitors.
 In addition, all lighting fixtures for the museum have been changed from fluorescent lights to high-quality LED lights used for art exhibits.
 LED fixtures have an increased lifespan, lower electricity consumption, and also contribute to reducing the degradation of the exhibits as they emit less heat.

-In the Museum Shop & Art Salon, which is a new area constructed in the renovations, colors have been coordinated to convey a sense of connection with the exhibition rooms.
+In the Museum Shop & Art Salon, which is a new area constructed in the renewals, colors have been coordinated to convey a sense of connection with the exhibition rooms.
 The design ensures consistency throughout all of the spaces in the museum, with the shop located at the end of the exhibition route.
 A nursing room has also been built to create an environment that is child and infant friendly.

 It is our hope that visitors can enjoy the museum in a relaxed manner as they view the many historic works of art.